 - We need to review customer conversations from Front while on-call (via #support-feed).

-If you have to use Slack, here are some important things to know about how Slack works to use it effectively.
+If you have to use Slack, here are some essential things to know about how Slack works to use it effectively.

 It notifies everyone in the channel, even if they're offline.
 For example, using @channel may accidentally pull people back online in another time zone.
 In nearly every case, @here is more appropriate.